SgtMilk/FoodBankApp/README.md

     nano server.js

-        //Here, change the password attribute on line 22 to your admin msql user password (from line 53 of this file)
+        //Here, change the password attribute on line 22 to your admin msql user password (from line 162 of this file)

+        //Type Ctrl + O

+        //Type Ctrl + X

+    sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

+        //add this line to the end of the file:

+        secure_file_priv=""

         //Type Ctrl + O